-Spiral and helical stairways are usually acceptable only in exceptional situations, e.g. for a maximum of 50 people who are not members of the public.
-The stairway should not be more than 9m in total height and not less than 1.5m in diameter with adequate headroom.
+Existing spiral and helical stairways that are not designed for the purpose should not normally form part of an escape route.
+They should not be used by residents, but, in exceptional situations they may be used by a small number of your staff.
+The stairway should not be more than 9m in height and not less than 1.5m in diameter with adequate headroom.
 A handrail should be continuous throughout the full length of the stairway.